youkenhou/ggcnn_pytorch/README.md

 The original code is implemented with Keras. [here](https://github.com/dougsm/ggcnn)

+This repo borrows tons of code from the original repo and I can't assure that results of this code can be 100% same as the original one.

 ## Requirements
 This code was tested with Python 3.6, Pytorch 1.0.0.
 Other required python packages can be found at the original repo.
 Of course Tensorflow and Keras is not neccessary.